LTUC/amman-dotnet-401d2/Curriculum/Class09/Resources/Recursion.md

 ![cf](http://i.imgur.com/7v5ASc8.png) Lab 10 : Recursion
 =====================================

+## Base Case
+Every recursive call must contain what we call a "Base Case".
+What this means is something that will essentially stop the recursion from going further and allow the stack to start popping off the other calls.

 #### Factorial Example
 1. The Factorial of N is written N! (pronounced "N Factorial")